desktopofsamuel/portfolio-v1/src/blogs/2018-09-07 Building Gatsby With Mutliple Post Type/index.md

 1. Create a new "projects" folder and post under source folder
 2. Edit `gatsby-config.js` to include new source folder in `gatsby-source-filesystem` plugin
 3. Duplicate `blog-post.js` to create `project-post.js` template
-3. Edit `gatsby-node.js` CreatePage API to adopt a separate template for different post type.
+4. Edit `gatsby-node.js` CreatePage API to adopt a separate template for different post type.
-4. Create Project Main page to query project post
+5. Create Project Main page to query project post
-5. Edit Blog Main page not to query project post
+6. Edit Blog Main page not to query project post
-6. Make sure other functions like Tags, Prev/Next will not mix up in both types
+7. Create Tag & Category Page for Project

 ##1.
 Create New Projects Folder
 My source folder setup is like this: